 I'm tired now.

-Friday - Just got here and alr
+Friday - Just got here and already leaving

-ht before, I slept in while Tracy had to go to work.
+Since I came in pretty late the night before, I slept in while Tracy had to go to work.
 We were planning on catching the 5:00 PM train out to Montreal that evening, so I had to figure out what to do with myself until then.
 I spent most of my morning unpacking my bag in order to pack a smaller bag for my trip.

 Burrito Boyz

 I headed out just before noon to meet up with Tracy for lunch.
 Although her directions were clear, I had to walk around the building once to make sure I got the right entrance.
 Although I got the right floor, I was confused by the fact there were two offices, so Tracy had to save me from myself and meet me by the elevators.
-Apparently, both offices were the same com
+Apparently, both offices were the same company but named differently.
+Whatever - too much thinking already for a vacation.

-ook me to a little eatery called Burrito Boyz.
+I dropped my bag off at her desk and she took me to a little eatery called Burrito Boyz.
 In case you did figure it out from the name, it's an eatery that specializes in burritos...custom baked burritos that is.

 I suppose if you manage to hit this place during a non-busy time, it's a very organized process.
 However, if you go when I did (the lunch crowd), it's total, utter chaos, with the perfectly organized process interrupted by the idiocies of newbies (like myself) who are unaware of the rules of the system.